Rights of the LGBTQIA+ community in Croatia

 The media must respect people’s privacy, dignity, reputation, and honor regardless of gender and sexual orientation.
 Advertising considered offensive or degrading concerning gender and sexual orientation is not allowed.

 #7 Electronic Media Act

-Zakon o elektroničkim medijima (Electronic Media Act) says that it is not allowed to encourage or protect hate and discrimination including gender, marital or family status, gender identity, expression, and sexual orientation in audio and audiovisual media services.
-This also includes anti-Semitism and xenophobia, and ideas of fascist, nationalist, communist, and other totalitarian regimes.
+Zakon o elektroničkim medijima (Electronic Media Act) says it is not allowed to encourage or protect against hate and discrimination, including gender, marital or family status, gender identity, expression, and sexual orientation in audio and audiovisual media services.
+This also includes anti-Semitism, xenophobia, and ideas of fascist, nationalist, communist, and other totalitarian regimes.

 The Electronic Media Act is available here.

 Zakon o znanstvenoj djelatnosti i visokom obrazovanju (Scientific Activity and Higher Education Act) define that all students must be enrolled in the university, polytechnic, or college according to equal rights regardless of gender, sexual orientation, and other personal characteristics.

 Scientific Activity and Higher Education Act is available here.

 Zakon o međunarodnoj i privremenoj zaštiti (Law on International and Temporary Protection) defines that it is not allowed to forcibly remove or in any way return an alien to a country where their life or liberty would be jeopardized due to racial, religious, or national origin, belonging to a particular social group or political opinion, or to a country where they may be subjected to torture or inhuman or degrading treatment or punishment.

 The Law on International and Temporary Protection is available here.